DrVicki/front-end-integration/README.md

 ## Walkthrough: Setting up the Back End

+In this lesson:

+  - Prerequisites
+  - Create a web app project
+  - Run the app
+  - Edit a Razor page

+This lesson shows how to create and run an ASP.NET Core web app using the .NET Core CLI.

+You'll learn how to:

+  - Create a web app project.
+  - Trust the development certificate.
+  - Run the app.
+  - Edit a Razor page.

+At the end, you'll have a working web app running on your local machine.

 ### Create a New Web API Application

 The project for the back-end will be a .NET Core WebApi.
 It will be configured to accept requests and then return data to the client.
 Open the terminal and create a new project following the same steps as in previous lessons.
 Name the project BackendApplication.